netobserv/network-observability-operator/docs/FlowCollector.md

-userCert defines the user certificate reference, used for mTLS (you can ignore it when using regular, one-way TLS)
+`userCert` defines the user certificate reference and is used for mTLS (you can ignore it when using one-way TLS)

 <table>
     <thead>